About the Patron

 Each year, a Patron is appointed for International Day of People with Disability (IDPwD).

-Patrons are appointed on a voluntary basis to raise awareness of the issues faced by people with disability and promote the National Disability Awards and International Day of People with Disability events celebrations.
+Patrons are appointed on a voluntary basis to raise awareness of the issues faced by people with disability and promote the National Disability Awards and International Day of People with Disability celebrations.

 Australia’s Patron for 2017 International Day of People with Disability is Dylan Alcott.